The North Mississippi Guide to Professional Home Pest Control

 Their motivations are driven by some typical attractions that all homes possess—even if you keep yours as clean as possible.
 Dealing with a pest infestation starts with knowing what lures them indoors.

 Most pests are attracted to sugars, crumbs, and uncovered foods.
 Cockroaches, ants, and rodents, for example, are attracted to things like dirty dishes in your sink, garbage or pet food left out, and crumbs on the floor.
 For instance, if you don’t have food in sealed containers, that’s a bug magnet.
-Once they find your food, they bring their friends to show them the jackpot they found.
+Once they find your food, they bring their friends to show them the jackpot.
 That’s when your pest infestation escalates.

 You might be great at cleaning your home to ensure you don’t leave crumbs that can attract common indoor pests, but they are also looking for other things your house offers, like shelter and safety.